Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/offerdecisioning/offer-decisioning-extension.md

 To enable Offer Decisioning, you need to perform the following steps:

-1. In Adobe Experience Platform Launch, navigate to your mobile property and select Edge Configurations from the left panel, then select the configuration needs to be updated.
+1. In Adobe Experience Platform Launch, navigate to the Edge Configurations from the left panel, then select the configuration that needs to be updated.

-   Enabled Adobe Experience Platform in your [edge configuration](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/edge-configuration.html?lang=en) and check the `Offer Decisioning` box
+   Enable Adobe Experience Platform in your [edge configuration](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/edge-configuration.html?lang=en) and check the `Offer Decisioning` box

 ![](/Users/jgeng/work/v5/aep-sdks-documentation/.gitbook/assets/offer-decisioning-edge-config.png)

-2. Add AEP Offer Decisioniong extension to the project.
+2. Add AEP Offer Decisioning extension to the project.

    {% tabs %} {% tab title="Android" %}